Clinical and Interventional Cardiologist

 Dr Yohan Chacko is a Clinical and Interventional Cardiologist.

-Dr Chacko has an interest in all aspects of clinical cardiology, including chest pain assessment, coronary artery & valvular heart disease and peri-operative management of cardiac patients.
-He performs diagnostic coronary angiography, coronary intervention (stenting) and transcatheter aortic valve implantation (TAVI).
+Dr Chacko has particular interest in chest pain assessment, coronary artery disease, valvular heart disease and preventative cardiology.
+He performs diagnostic coronary angiography, coronary intervention (stenting) and TAVI.
+Dr Chacko is one of few cardiologists in the country trained in performing coronary microvascular and vasospasm testing.

-He currently practices at St Andrew’s War Memorial Hospital, Spring Hill and St Andrew’s Ipswich Private Hospital
+He currently practices at St Andrew’s War Memorial Hospital (Spring Hill), Greenslopes Hospital and St Andrew’s Ipswich Private Hospital.